 Healing The Body

 Have you ever pondered on the bodies ability to heal itself?
 How do you view dis-ease with the body?
 When the body has an imbalance, symptoms begin to occur.
 Over time, it can develop into something more serious.
-Personally, I have found an emotional component to every imbalance and challenge we face in life.
+While there are many layers to healing, there is also an emotional component to every imbalance and challenge we face in life.
 In a way, the physical body mirrors our emotional (energical) body.
 As we address the emotional component, healing and relief often follow.

 Several years ago, I was battling dis-ease and the DR’s wanted to do all sorts of invasive tests.
 While I appreciate western medicine for some aspects, this was not an avenue I wished to embark on.
 So instead of proceeding with what the doctors suggested, I decided to test other options.
 During my younger years I had many childhood struggles, as discussed in ADHD.
 During that time, I went through the process of rebuilding myself in many aspects.
 In the process of rebuilding, I felt drawn into various studies on placebo effects and the power of the mind, energy healing and alternative medicine.

 What I did